susannagladh/technical_writing_portfolio/technical-product-documentation-pack/user-guide.md

 [Home](../) | [About me](../about.md) | [Selected work](../#selected-work)

-FlowDesk Admin is a fictional web-based admin portal used to manage users, roles and notification settings in a SaaS product.
+FlowDesk Admin is a fictional web-based admin portal for managing users, roles and notification settings in a SaaS product.

 This guide explains how customer administrators can perform common admin tasks, such as inviting users, assigning roles, deactivating accounts and updating notification settings.

 ## Who this guide is for

-This guide is written for customer administrators who manage users in FlowDesk Admin.
+This guide is for customer administrators who manage users in FlowDesk Admin.

-You do not need a technical background to use this guide, but you should have administrator access to FlowDesk Admin.
+You do not need a technical background, but you should have administrator access to FlowDesk Admin.

 ## Before you begin

-Make sure that you have:
+You need:

 - an active FlowDesk Admin account
 - administrator permissions